-1. In a representative democracy, the representatives are drawn from society, and therefore cannot and should not be without personal and financial interests in the decisions and policies of city government;

-2. People who serve as city officials retain their rights to personal and financial interests; and

-3. Standards of ethical conduct for city officials need to distinguish between those minor and insubstantial conflicts that are unavoidable in a free society, and those conflicts of interests that are substantial and material.
+- 1. In a representative democracy, the representatives are drawn from society, and therefore cannot and should not be without personal and financial interests in the decisions and policies of city government; - 2.
+People who serve as city officials retain their rights to personal and financial interests; and - Standards of ethical conduct for city officials need to distinguish between those minor and insubstantial conflicts that are unavoidable in a free society, and those conflicts of interests that are substantial and material.

-2.02.040 Conflict of interest-council members and the mayor.
+2.01.040 Conflict of interest - council members and the mayor.

-A. Except as otherwise provided in this section, no council member or the mayor shall participate in a matter in which that member or mayor has a substantial financial interest.
-Participation in a matter includes voting, debating or discussing that matter with council members or any person authorized to act on the matter.

-B. Immediately before council approves the agenda at a regular or special meeting, the mayor and each council member shall declare any financial interest in a matter appearing on the agenda and ask to be excused from participating in the matter if the disclosed financial interest is substantial.
-Any member may question whether another council member or the mayor has a substantial financial interest in a matter appearing on the agenda.

-C. Except as otherwise provided in this chapter, once a financial interest has been disclosed by a council member, the mayor shall determine whether or not the interest exists and, if so, if it is substantial.
-If the mayor or a council member discloses a financial interest held by the mayor, the city council shall determine if the mayor has a substantial financial interest.

-D. A determination of the mayor under this section may be overridden by council via motion.
+- A. Except as otherwise provided in this section, no council member or the mayor shall participate in a matter in which that person has a substantial financial interest.
+Participation in a matter includes voting, debating or discussing that matter with council members or any person authorized to act on the matter. - B. At a regular or special meeting, the mayor and each council member shall declare any financial interest in a matter appearing on the agenda before consideration of that item and ask to be excused from participating in the matter if the disclosed financial interest is substantial.
+Any member may question whether another council member or the mayor has a substantial financial interest in a matter appearing on the agenda. - C. Except as otherwise provided in this chapter, once a financial interest has been disclosed by a council member, the mayor shall determine whether or not the interest exists and, if so, if it is substantial.
+If the mayor or a council member discloses a financial interest held by the mayor, the city council shall determine if the mayor has a substantial financial interest. - D. A determination of the mayor under this section may be overridden through an affirmative vote of the council.
 Neither a council member nor the mayor shall participate in a vote determining the existence of a substantial financial interest held by that council member or the mayor.

-E. If the mayor is found to have a substantial financial interest in a matter, the mayor shall yield the chair to the deputy mayor during discussion and the vote on the matter.
+E. If the mayor is found to have a substantial financial interest in a matter, the mayor shall yield the chair to the deputy mayor during both the discussion and vote on the matter.

-F. Rule of Necessity.
-Exceptions to a ruling excusing a Council member from participation shall be made in cases where:

-1. By reason of being excused for conflicts of interest, the number of council members is reduced to less than the minimum number required to approve the official action;

-2. No other body of the city has jurisdiction and authority to take the official action on the matter; and

-3. The official action cannot be set aside to a later date, within a reasonable time, when council could obtain the minimum number of members to take action who are not excused for conflicts of interest.
+- F. Rule of Necessity.
+Exceptions to a ruling excusing a council member from participation shall be made in cases where: - 1.
+By reason of being excused for conflicts of interest, the number of council members is reduced to less than the minimum number required to approve the official action: - 2.
+No other body of the city has jurisdiction and authority to take the official action on the matter; and - 3.
+The official action cannot be set aside to a later date, within a reasonable time, when council could obtain the minimum number of members to take action who are not excused for conflicts of interest.

+When Council determines this exception applies, then all members, regardless of conflict, except the applicant when the applicant is a council member, shall participate in the official action.